dtamayo/MachineLearning/installation.md

 # C compiler and Git

-Some Python libraries require a C compiler and we will be using Git to share files and collaborate on projects.
+You will need a C compiler (but no knowledge of C!) and Git to share workshop files and collaborate on projects.
 Try typing `gcc` and `git` in a terminal (all commands below should be typed in a terminal window).
 If you get 'command not found' for either of them, you need to install them.
 If you are on Mac, you can get both by following the instructions here:

 http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/

-If you are on linux, you probably want to install them with either
+If you are on linux, you probably want to install them with either yum or apt-get (or just google installing git and gcc on your flavor of linux).

-    sudo yum install gcc git-all

-or

-    sudo apt-get install gcc git-all

-or just google installing git and gcc on your flavor of linux.

 Once you have installed git, navigate to the directory where you want to put the workshop folder with all the materials, and do